-15.1.3 Sesame
+14.1.3 Sesame

 '''

+In ferenda.ini:

 [root]

 storetype = SESAME

 storelocation = http://localhost:8080/openrdf-sesame

-storerepository = <projectname>
+storerepository = projectname>

 '''

 Sesame is a framework and a set of java web applications that normally runs within a Tomcat application server.
 If you're comfortable with Tomcat and servlet containers you can get started with this quickly, see their installation instructions.
 You'll need to install both the actual Sesame Server and the OpenRDF workbench.